-Croatia: Downsizing in HEP DSO company26.
-July 2016. / SEE Energy News
+Croatia: Downsizing in HEP DSO company, SEE Energy News

 According to the project for the restructuring of Croatian electricity distribution system operator HEP ODS, a subsidiary of state-owned power utility HEP, which was jointly designed by the international consulting firm PricewaterhouseCoopers and the management of HEP, some 1,300 employees will leave HEP ODS by the end of 2017, mostly through early retirement, while another 200 employees would be transferred in the new company for public supply.